Posted on 3/15/2023

 - Excellent communication skills both written and verbal

-- Able to work extended hours and weekends as needed to support critical operations
+- Must be willing to work extended hours and weekends as needed

 - To conform to U.S. Government space technology export regulations, including the International Traffic in Arms Regulations (ITAR) you must be a U.S. citizen, lawful permanent resident of the U.S., protected individual as defined by 8 U.S.C.
 1324b(a)(3), or eligible to obtain the required authorizations from the U.S. Department of State.
 Learn more about the ITAR here

-- Develop highly reliable and performant GNC algorithms, simulations, tools, services, and dashboards using C++ or Python
+- Develop highly reliable and performant GNC algorithms, simulations, tools, services, and dashboards using C++ or Python; Starlink GNC Engineers write actual production code, not just prototypes for transcription by another team

 - Participate in architecture, design, and code reviews

-- Bulk data analysis to review performance data from various elements of the Starshield constellation and hosted payloads
+- Bulk data analysis to review performance data from various elements of the Starlink constellation and network

 - Write high quality technical documentation of programs, algorithms, or analysis

-- Support your relevant on-call operations rotation, commanding satellites or reviewing data to keep our payloads and network continuously operating at peak performance
+- Support your relevant on-call operations rotation, commanding satellites or reviewing network data to keep our network continuously operating at peak performance

 Designs, manufactures, & launches rockets and spacecrafts